MIAFOREVER/Nethack/README.md

 `M`is monster,and its HP is 100 attack is 30</br>
 You will kill him if your attack value is higher than his HP</br>
 `E`is your prop,you will increase your attack value randomly when you eat the `E`</br>
+`T`is a transport machine which transport you to the next level</br>
 `S`is the necklace,our main goal is to achieve it